• Skip to primary navigation

 stack of white chocolate cranberry oatmeal cookies on a metal grater. the featured cookie has a bite taken out of it, and walnuts, oatmeal, white chocolate chips, and craisins scattered around.

 Do you have a go-to cookie recipe that you know will always turn out well?
 These white chocolate oatmeal craisin cookies are one of those recipes for me.
-This is a family cookie recipe that my mom has been making at Christmastime for years.
-However, this is a great cookie to make all year round!
+This family cookie recipe is a staple during the holidays, but it also a great baking option anytime of year.

-This white chocolate cranberry oatmeal cookie recipe makes soft and chewy cookies that have a slightly crispy exterior.
+The texture of these cookies is perfection.
+They have a soft and chewy interior with a slightly crispy exterior.
 They also strike that perfect balance of being sweet but not too sweet.
+Honestly, these are just an all around great cookie.

 Level of difficulty: Easy.
 Standard measuring, mixing, scooping, and baking required.